vitiral/wheat/README.md

-> **wac does not in any way work.
+> **wheat does not in any way work.
 It is an experimental language still in the design phase**

 The basic design:
 - Compiles directly and plainly to wasm